Should you worry about a mosquito that lands on you with its bum in the air?

-This magazine is park-specific and includes useful information on what wildlife inhabits the park, the park history, driving routes through the park and other helpful information for the visitor.
+This magazine is park-specific and includes useful information on what wildlife inhabits the park, the park history, driving routes, and other helpful information for the visitor.

 39. Network Signal in the National Parks

 Don’t expect a network signal in the National Parks.
-At some of the parks, however, Wi-Fi can be accessed for a few minutes for free at the entrance.
+However, at some of the parks, Wi-Fi can be accessed for a few minutes for free at the entrance.

 Sometimes, it is openly signed that WIFI is available, but this isn’t always the case.
 You can just ask.
 It’s not unusual that you are asked to cap your online access to 5 minutes.